gggraph/Cyber_Cave/README.md

 # CyberCave

 CyberCave is a multiplayer experience in VR where users can walk, chat, paint togethers in a persistant world.

-Project was launched by Esad Orléans.
+The project was launched by Esad Orléans, this repository contains all source files of the Unity project.
+Cyber Cave could continue in near future, but for the moment, the software appears as a demo version.

 ## Networking and Avatar